ssilverman/QNEthernet/README.md

 ## Differences, assumptions, and notes

+**Note: Please read the function docs in the relevant header files for more information.**

 This library mostly follows the Arduino Ethernet API, with these differences and notes:
 * Include the `QNEthernet.h` header instead of `Ethernet.h`.